openfun/fonzie/docs/index.rst

 fonzie
 ======
-An Open API for Open edX
+An FUN API for Open edX

 Contents: